robless28/Contract-Templates-/README.md

 # Contract-Templates-
 This is the three (3) templates that we have for the Owlery Management application for our Senior Project
-//

 # whats been done
-1- created the template for the real estate contract (real_estate_contract.html) 2- template for the
+- created the template for the real estate contract (real_estate_contract.html)
+- created the template for the lease contract (lease_contract.html)
+- created the template for the mortgage contract (mortgage_contract.html)
+- made the index be in the right place so it launches directly with the created "Home Page"
+    that says the text "Welcome to Contract Generator Select a contract type and generate your legal document instantly.
+                            Go to Contract Generator"

 # pages